mustafakemaltoprak/Jarvis/README.md

 Try out following commands:

-// to be filled out
+// to be filled //